HBartechko/Automated-ELK-Stack-Deployment/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _List the IP addresses of the machines you are monitoring_
+- List the IP addresses of the machines you are monitoring
-- _10.0.0.4, 10.0.0.5, 10.0.0.6, 10.1.0.4_
+- 10.0.0.4, 10.0.0.5, 10.0.0.6, 10.1.0.4
 We have installed the following Beats on these machines:
-- _Specify which Beats you successfully installed_
+- Specify which Beats you successfully installed
-- _Filebeats and Metricbeats_
+- Filebeats and Metricbeats

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.
-Filebeat collects the changes done on any files
+- Filebeat collects the changes done on any files
-Metric beat collects metrics and statistics
+- Metric beat collects metrics and statistics

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: